 CONSERVATION BARRIER BOARD: A conservation grade board that is inserted behind the artwork to prevent the migration of acid from backing boards into the artwork.

-Museum-quality Mount Board: Made from rag pulp, the highest standard available for protecting very valuable works of art on paper or material.
+MOUNTING BOARD: Museum-quality Mount Board: Made from rag pulp, the highest standard available for protecting very valuable works of art on paper or material.
 Conservation-quality mount board: offers a very high standard of protection at a lesser price.
 Acid-free mount board: nowadays the minimum requirement for framing items of any value and offered as standard at the Framing Department.